TheArjunAgarwal/haskell2025/chapters-typ/ch10_complexity.typ

 This can in theory do $cal(O)(1)$ multiplication.
 As we have seen in the section about the dark secrets of big-oh, the constents will cause the problem.
 Doing an exact complexity analysis can allow us to compute the exact speed of growth of the constent of $cal(O)(n^E)$ (hint: It is basically exponential).

+#exercise(sub : "Toom-Cook")[
+  Making the required modefications to the haskell implementation of karatsurba, implement Toom-3 algorithm.
+]

 This leads us to the $cal(O)(n log(n) log(log(n)))$ Schönhage–Strassen algorithm (1971) which uses the Discrete Fast Fouries Transform algorithm described in chapter 8.
-The exact implementation is left as excercise (to find and understand) to the morbidly curious.
+The exact implementation can be found in the appendix, if you are morbidly curious regarding the same.
 In this paper, Arnold Schönhage and Volker Strassen also conjectured a lower bound of $Omega(n log(n))$.

 This is about the end of multiplication algorithms I can hope to talk about with the material in this book.
-Also, the constents hidden by big-oh become so large that most implementations use Karatsuba or Toom-3 till some size and then switch to Schönhage–Strassen.
+Also, the upcomming algortithms are @definition_of_Galactic_Algorithms which is why most implementations (even in the most complex matehamtical computation software) use Karatsuba or Toom-3 till some size and then switch to Schönhage–Strassen.
 So everything here onwards are just fun facts.

 The next leap came in 2007, when Martin Fürer improved the bound to $cal(O)(n log(n) 2^(cal(O)(log^*(n))))$ where the $log^*(n)$ denotes the number of times we must take $log(n)$ before we go below $1$.
 This leap was made possible due to half-DFT's, lots of ring theory and complex analysis and certain results about primes of form $p = 2^(2^k) + 1$ turining up true.
 This algorithm beats Schönhage–Strassen for integers with about $10^19$ digits.

-The next improvement came by using number theory inplace of complex analysis and other changes courtasy Anindya De, Piyush P Kurur, Chandan Saha and Ramprasad Saptharishi #footnote[] (2008) which beats this Fürer for numbers with about $10^4796$ digits.
+The next improvement came by using number theory inplace of complex analysis (bundled with other suitable changes) courtasy Anindya De, Piyush P Kurur, Chandan Saha and Ramprasad Saptharishi#footnote[Who was at the same institute (Chennai Mathematical Institute) as the authors when he made this algortithm.
+The other authors were from IIT Kanpur.] in 2008.
+Their algorithm beats this Fürer for numbers with about $10^4796$ digits.

-In 2015, David Harvey, Joris van der Hoeven and Grégoire Lecerf gave a new algorithm which replaced the $cal(O)(log^*(n))$ with $3 log^*(n)$.
+In 2015, David Harvey, Joris van der Hoeven and Grégoire Lecerf gave a new algorithm which replaced the $cal(O)(log^*(n))$ in Fürer with $3 log^*(n)$.
 The only issue is that this paper used certain unproven conjuctures on Mersenne primes.

 In 2015-16, in a series of two papers, Svyatoslav Covanov and Emmanuel Thomé first made a new algorithm with same complexity as Fürer and then, using unproven conjuctures on Fermat Primes and genralizations, produced an algorithm where $cal(O)(log^*(n))$ is replaced with $2 log^*(n)$.

-Not to be defeated so easily, Harvey and Hoevan snapped back in 2018 with an algorithm which acives the $2 log^*(n)$ complexity without any conjuctures.
-They use Minkowski's theorem (which funnily was proven in 1889).
+Not to be defeated so easily, Harvey and Hoevan snapped back in 2018 with an algorithm which acives the same complexity as Covanov and Thomé without any conjuctures.
+They insread used Minkowski's theorem (which funnily was proven in 1889).

-And to end this on a win, Harvey and Hoeveen publish the first $cal(O)(n log(n))$ in March 2019.
+And to seal the deal, Harvey and Hoeveen published the first $cal(O)(n log(n))$ multiplication algorithm in March 2019.

 #quote(sub : "David Harvey and Joris van der Hoeven")[...our work is expected to be the end of the road for this problem, although we don't know yet how to prove this rigorously.”]

 So well, can we do better is still an open question.

 Anyways, for this paper, they shared the de Bruijn medal in 2022.
-Well, we have come full circle I guess.
+With that, we have come full circle I guess.

 // = Exercise